UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

     having a site license and another institute having a site license does not allow users from the other institute to run Gaussian on UCL-owned hardware.
-  - **VASP**: When you request access you need to send us the name and email of the main VASP license holder along with the license number.
+  - **VASP**: When you request access you need to send us the email address you are named on a VASP license using.
+You can also send name and email of the main VASP license holder along with the license number if you wish.
+We will then check in the VASP portal if we can add you.
+We will add you to the `legvasp5` or `legvasp6` reserved application groups depending on which versions you are licensed for.
-    We will then ask VASP if we can add you, and on confirmation can do so.
-We will add you to the `legvasp` reserved application group.
     You may also install your own copy in your home, and we provide a simple [build script on Github](https://github.com/UCL-RITS/rcps-buildscripts/blob/master/vasp_individual_install)
     (tested with VASP 5.4.4, no patches).
 You need to download the VASP source code and then you can run the script following the